Endogenous Epistemic Weighting under Heterogeneous Information: Central Limit Approximation under General Information Distributions

 \section{Central Limit Approximation under General Information Distributions}

-To evaluate the epistemic performance of ESCM relative to the Condorcet Jury Theorem (CJT), we employ a Gaussian approximation of the aggregate signal based on the Lindeberg--Feller central limit theorem \citep{lindebergNeue1922,fellerKolmogorovSmirnov1948}.
-Only minimal regularity conditions on the distribution of informational competence in the population are required for the approximation to hold.
+To evaluate the large-sample epistemic performance of ESCM relative to the equal-weight benchmark, we use a Gaussian approximation for the aggregate signal based on the Lindeberg--Feller central limit theorem \citep{lindebergNeue1922,fellerKolmogorovSmirnov1948}.
+The approximation is formulated in reduced form: rather than modeling the full assessment procedure, it studies the aggregate statistic induced by a bounded competence-dependent coefficient map.